 7.3 What are the health benefits of eating tilapia?

-Tilapia is low in calories, high in protein, and contains essential vitamins and minerals, making it a heart-healthy choice for a balanced diet.
+Tilapia’s low in calories, high in protein, and full of vitamins and minerals—great for a healthy diet.

 7.4 Can I use a grill pan for tilapia?